akdor1154/node-lazy-memoize/README.md

 const somethingNew = await doSomethingSlowCached(); // fast, and refreshed.
 ```

+# Usage

 ```ts
 function<T> cache(f: () => Promise<T>|T, maxAgeSeconds: number): () => Promise<T>
 ```

 Builds a cacher for function `f`, which is invalidated and refreshed if called after `maxAgeSeconds` seconds.
-The cacher is called with no arguments and returns the result of `f`.
+The cacher can then be called with no arguments, and returns the result of `f`.